If you enjoy this article, or any other content from this website, please subscribe to the newsletter. Your support can make a big difference!

 Not exactly healthy if you ask me.

 It turns out pumpkin smoothies are an excellent breakfast dish full of nutrition and only half the calories of a pumpkin-spiced latte!
+That is unless you make About Annela's healthy and vegan pumpkin spiced latte.
+I'm definitley down for that!

 How to Prepare Pumpkin Puree